.

 With a separate male and female plant, pollination takes place via little insects that inhabit the plants, waiting patiently for "cones" or buds to appear so they can live off the nectar and because they are so attracted to this nectar, they move from one plant to the other, therefore doing the work of bees in an area where a bee can't survive very well.

+There is no telling how old Welwitschias become, but it is thought that they can live anything up to 1000 and 2000 years old.
 With the mooing of cows not far off and the unpreventable buzz of flies, the convoy came to a stop and while lunch was being prepared, we yakked about our morning excursion, the things we had seen and learnt and the absolute wonder of it all...

 Lunch was cold meat and salads, cheeses and breads and a variety of spreads.